Duijndam-Dev/XlDialogBox/README.md

    * in cell B2 place a label , say, **TestDialog**, and use this label later as a name for the macro that starts at cell B3.
    * In cell B3 place the formula `=DIALOG.BOX(DIALOG_DEFN)` – (the range `DIALOG_DEFN` is created in a later step).
    * In cell B4 write  `=ALERT(IF(B3, "OK returned","Cancel returned"), 2, "XlmDialogExample-AddIn.chm!1001")` to check return values
+     Or simply write `=ALERT(IF(B3, "OK returned", "Cancel returned"))` to do away with the `Help` button.
    * In cell B5 write `=RETURN(B3)` to return the value from `DIALOG.BOX()`.

-4. Now we are done setting up the skeleton of the DIALOG.BOX() macro f unction.
+4. Now we are done setting up the skeleton of the DIALOG.BOX() macro function.
 It's time to dress it up.
 First it needs a `DIALOG_DEFN'`.
 This can be done in either of two ways:

    1. By using a *named range* (`DIALOG_DEFN` as shown above)
    2. By using a *range-reference* (As used in the code example)

    In the example in **Figure 2** below, the range of N x 7 input parameters has been defined in cells `F3:L19` and has been passed to the dialog as a range-reference:  `DIALOG.BOX(F3:L19)`.

-5. For controls that are **list boxes** (type 15, or similar; see text above) the list of values to chose from needs to be defined separately.
-Again, this can be done in two ways:
+5. For controls that are **list boxes** (type 15, or similar; see text above under List-boxes) the list of values to chose from needs to be defined separately.
+Again, this can be done in one of two ways:

    1. By using a *named range*
    2. By using a *range-reference*

 6. In the example below, the **list** of 5 items has been defined in cells `B9:B13` and has been passed to the **list control item** as a range-reference:  `R9C2:R13C2`.
-Please note that for one reason or another, the **list control item** only accepts ranges defined in the *row-column* format.
+Please note that for one reason or another, the **list control item** only accepts ranges defined in the *row-column* (R1C1) format.

 7. To make the **TestDialog** macro more accessible, please take the following steps from the Formulas Ribbon: